-On May 1, 2020, the Solar Transition opened to new registrants and is also transitioning from the legacy SREC program in-progress solar projects that did not energize prior to the 5.1% milestone.
+On May 1, 2020, the Transition Incentive Program opened to new projects and projects with a valid SRP registration that did not energize prior to the 5.1% milestone (and were not granted a COVID-19 waiver).
 The Transition Incentive Program will remain open to new registrants until the Successor Incentive Program, currently in development, is launched.

-A Board consultant is in the process of finalizing a draft capstone report detailing suggestions for the Board to consider as the Successor Incentive Program is developed.
-Staff will release the draft capstone report for public comment and a series of stakeholder sessions in the summer of 2020.
-Following this period of stakeholder engagement, the consultant will finalize and submit the capstone report.
-Concurrently, Staff is developing a Staff straw proposal on the Successor Program, to be further informed by the capstone report and stakeholder feedback.
-Following release of the capstone report, Staff will launch a series of stakeholder engagement sessions on specific topics relevant to the Successor Solar Program, with the intent of submitting an order for Board consideration in the fall of 2020 to launch the Successor Solar Program.
+A Board consultant is in the process of finalizing a capstone report detailing suggestions for the Board to consider as the Successor Incentive Program is developed.
+Staff released the draft capstone report for public comment on August 11, 2020 and held initial stakeholder meetings in August 2020.
+Following this period of stakeholder engagement, the consultant is finalizing and will submit the final capstone report in the fall of 2020.
+Concurrently, Staff will be developing a Staff straw proposal on the Successor Program, to be further informed by the capstone report and additional stakeholder feedback.
+Staff will launch a series of stakeholder engagement sessions on specific topics relevant to the Successor Solar Program, with the intent of submitting an order for Board consideration in the fall of 2020 to launch the Successor Solar Program.